ferpar/indigitest/readme.md

 The dependency injection pattern has been used throughout the application.
 It allows to work separately on individual components on a test-driven basis (write tests first, then the code to fulfill the test assertions).

-In a more object oriented fashion, this could also have been accomplished using typescript's interfaces instead of dependency injection and factory functions .
+In a more object oriented fashion, this could also have been accomplished using typescript's interfaces.

 ### API